10 Ways to Make an Email Referral Campaign that Converts

 Don’t convolute the sharing process by making your user create a whole new account.
 Use a single sign-on solution that directly navigates them to the login page for their respective social channel.

-In the example above, Harry’s has the link ready and all the end-user has to do is choose if they want to share it on Twitter or Facebook, making a seamless experience.
+In the example above, Harry’s has the link ready.
+All the end-user has to do is choose if they want to share it on Twitter or Facebook, making it a seamless experience.

-Dollar Shave Club did an awesome video referral campaign below and according to Entrepreneur.com, in the first 48 hours after the video debuted on YouTube, over 12,000 people signed up for the service, by the end of the week, that number over doubled to over 25,000.
+Dollar Shave Club did an awesome video referral campaign below, and according to Entrepreneur.com, in the first 48 hours after the video debuted on YouTube, over 12,000 people signed up for the service, and by the end of the week, that number more than doubled to over 25,000.

-While we’re obviously partial to email, the example above proves that your referral efforts should stretch beyond the inbox.
+While we’re obviously partial to email, the above example proves your referral efforts should stretch beyond the inbox.